lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 This protocol enables interoperability between elements (or even non-element code) regardless of how they were built.
 Via the context protocol, a Lit-based element can provide data to a Stencil consumer, or vice versa.

 The Context Protocol is based on DOM events.
-A consumer fires a `context-request` event that carries the context key that it wants, and any element above it can listen for the `context-request` event and provide data if it has it for that context key.
+A consumer fires a `context-request` event that carries the context key that it wants, and any element above it can listen for the `context-request` event and provide data for that context key.

 `@lit-labs/context` implements this event-based protocol and makes it available via a few reactive controllers and decorators.